-- Refrigerate onions 30 minutes before preparation to prevent tearing. - Prepare onions as close to cooking or serving time as possible.
-An onion's flavor deteriorates and its aroma intensifies over time. - Yellow onions are considered all-purpose and best for cooking. - Properly refrigerated, chopped or sliced onions can be stored in a sealed container for 7 to 10 days. - High heat makes onions turn bitter.
-When sautéing onions, always use low or medium heat. - To remove the smell of onions, rub hands and equipment with lemon juice or salt.
+- Refrigerate onions 30 minutes before cutting to reduce tearing. - Prepare onions as close to cooking or serving time as possible.
+An onion's flavor deteriorates and its aroma intensifies over time. - Yellow onions are all-purpose and best for cooking. - Properly refrigerated, chopped or sliced onions can be stored in a sealed container for 7 to 10 days. - High heat can make onions turn bitter.
+When sautéing onions, always use medium heat. - To remove the smell of onions, rub hands and equipment with lemon juice or salt.